 Chase Ink Business Unlimited Review

-The Chase Ink Business Unlimited card is Chase’s newest business credit card.
+The Chase Ink Business Unlimited card is one of Chase’s newer business credit cards.
 Launched in May 2018, it’s the business analog of the Chase Freedom Unlimited consumer credit card.
-We here at Merchant Maverick have found a lot to like about Chase’s two existing business cards.
-Will the Ink Business Unlimited live up to its pedigree?
+We here at Merchant Maverick have found a lot to like about Chase’s two other business cards.
+Will the Ink Business Unlimited live up to the rest of the Chase stable?

 Like Chase’s Ink Business Cash card, the Ink Business Unlimited is a cash back card.
 However, unlike the Ink Business Cash, which offers differing rates of cash back depending on your purchases and limits the amount of cash back you can earn, the Ink Business Unlimited offers unlimited 1.5% cash back on all purchases.
 Combine this with no annual fee, a generous welcome offer, and a 12-month 0% introductory APR, and you have the makings of an impressive business credit card.

 Is the Ink Business Unlimited a good fit for your business?
 Read on to learn more about the card and how it compares to other cash back business cards.

 Chase Ink Business Unlimited At A Glance

 14.74% – 20.74%, Variable

 Business applicants typically must have good to excellent credit to be approved for the Ink Business Unlimited card.
 That means you’ll likely want a credit score of 640 or higher before applying.

 Don’t know your credit score?
 Find out via one of these free websites.